Volsund/CSVParser/README.md

 ## Usage

 - Change to desired input file name in `index.php` file. `$inputFile = file('yourinputfilehere.csv');`
-- run `index.php` file in console and it will append new content to output file.
+- run `index.php` file in console and it will append new content to output file if there is one.